coleifer/huey/docs/getting-started.rst

 That sums up the basic usage patterns of huey.
 Below are links for details on other aspects of the API:

-* :py:class:`~Huey` - responsible for coordinating executable tasks and queue backends
+* :py:class:`Huey` - responsible for coordinating executable tasks and queue backends
-* :py:meth:`~Huey.task` - decorator to indicate an executable task
+* :py:meth:`Huey.task` - decorator to indicate an executable task
-* :py:meth:`~Huey.periodic_task` - decorator to indicate a task that executes at periodic intervals
+* :py:meth:`Huey.periodic_task` - decorator to indicate a task that executes at periodic intervals
+* :py:meth:`AsyncData.get` - get the return value from a task
 * :py:func:`crontab` - a function for defining what intervals to execute a periodic command

 Also check out the :ref:`notes on running the consumer <consuming-tasks>`.